minthemiddle/campy/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Martin via [martin@code.design](mailto:martin@code.design).
+If you discover a security vulnerability within Laravel, please send an e-mail to Martin via [hallo@cdcamp.de](mailto:hallo@cdcamp.de) – [PGP key](public.key).
 All security vulnerabilities will be promptly addressed.

 ## License